 The key difference between NOI and EBITDA is that NOI is used for real estate and EBITDA is used for general businesses.

-If you’re interested in seeking out a small business loan, a lender will likely look at your NOI or EBITDA (depending on your company’s industry), along with other key financial metrics, to see whether you have enough positive cash flow to comfortably make payments on the loan.
+When it comes to small business loans, a lender will likely look at your NOI or EBITDA (depending on your company’s industry), along with other key financial metrics, to see whether you have enough positive cash flow to comfortably make payments on the loan.

 FAQ